bzm3r/transpose-timing-tests/POST.md

 ![](./plots/dedicated_hybrid_tg_comparison.png)

 We do not know why the hybrid shuffle kernel underperforms on Intel devices.
-If you do have insight, we'd love to know!
+If you have insight on this issue, we'd love to know!

 Another thing we could do on Intel is to transpose 16 8x8 bit matrices using subgroup shuffles alone; 16 8x8 bit matrices fit inside one 32x32 bit matrix, so we need not fiddle with our data representation or reported performance metric (transpose/sec) too much.
 Just consider am unqualified transpose in the 8x8 setting to be be the operation of transposing 16 8x8 bit matrices.
 The `Shuffle8` kernel has astonishingly good performance: